 The third virtue that is important to the team is creativity.
 Because of the nature of our project, we have to come up with questions ourselves that are engaging and interesting for the students.
 We need to have creativity in order to come up with unique questions that really test a student's knowledge and understanding.
 We have already used creativity to fix questions developed by the previous team, where these fixes improve the questions and make more sense to the students.
-We plan to continue to use creativity to eventually use emulation tools for the Cybot within our project, which will allow students to practice their embedded C programming whenever they want.

 The fourth virtue that is important to the team is cooperation because it is the foundation of successful teamwork.
 Cooperation ensures that all team members can work together most efficiently, leveraging each other's strengths and supporting each other's weaknesses.
 Throughout our project, we have been using cooperation to share knowledge of different areas within PrairieLearn.
 Whenever one team member encounters a problem, we rely on open communication to come up with a solution in a timely manner.
-To create a beta version of our project with the first six homeworks, we divided and worked on separate homeworks based on our individual strengths and areas of expertise.
+To make the progress that we did in finishing the first 9 homeworks,, we divided and worked on separate homeworks based on our individual strengths and areas of expertise.
 This approach allowed us to make significant progress while ensuring that each homework assignment was developed with care and attention to detail.
 By relying on cooperation, we have been able to overcome challenges more efficiently and ensure that our project meets the needs of CPRE 2880 students, professors, and TAs.